Existence of processes violating causal inequalities on time-delocalised subsystems: Results

-In Ref.~\cite{baumeler14a}, it was shown that, for three and more parties, there exist process matrices that violate causal inequalities and that can be interpreted as ``classical'' process matrices, since they are diagonal in the computational basis.
+\textbf{A process that violates causal inequalities on time-delocalised subsystems} \quad In Ref.~\cite{baumeler14a}, it was shown that, for three and more parties, there exist process matrices that violate causal inequalities and that can be interpreted as \emph{classical} process matrices, since they are diagonal in the computational basis.
 An example, first found by Ara\'ujo and Feix and further studied by Baumeler and Wolf in Refs.~\cite{baumeler16,baumeler17}, is the process matrix

 where $a_O,b_O,c_O \in \{0,1\}$ and where $\neg$ is the negation.
 It was then shown by Baumeler and Wolf~\cite{baumeler17} (cf. also Refs.~\cite{araujo17,araujo17a}) that $W_{\text{AF}}$ has a unitary extension $W_{\text{BW}} = \dketbra{U_{\text{BW}}}$, with